Semi Truck Accidents

 SEMI-TRACTOR TRAILER ACCIDENTS IN KENTUCKY AND INDIANA

 While a tractor-trailer company has “deep pockets” and the assets available to recover the full value of the personal injury claim, they are going to vigorously defend any personal injury claim asserted against them for the same reason.
-So make sure you find someone who is qualified to handle a large case such as this.
+So make sure you find someone who is qualified to handle a large case such as this, particularly a truck accident lawyer.
+We have experienced and qualified Kentucky truck accident lawyers working at our office who offer Free Consultation to clients.

 Factors Personal Injury Lawyers Must Consider When Evaluating a Semi Truck or Tractor Trailer Claim

-For cases involving tractor-trailers, an attorney has to look for multiple violations of Federal and/or State law to advance his client’s case
+For cases involving tractor-trailers, an attorney has to look for multiple violations of Federal and/or State law to advance his client’s case.
+Some of the common questions asked by a Kentucky auto accident attorney will involve the following:

 - Did the driver have a CDL?